syncfusion-content/ej2-schedule-docs/ej2-javascript/schedule/timezone.md

 ## Scheduler set to specific timezone

 When a time zone is set to Scheduler through `timezone` property, the appointments will be displayed exactly based on the Scheduler timezone regardless of its client timezone.
 In the following code example, appointments will be displayed based on Eastern Time (UTC -05:00).

->Note: **timezone** property only applicable for the appointment processing and current time indication.

 {% if page.publishingplatform == "typescript" %}